Skip to main content

 “I am sorry I…” Somnath stopped as Aniruddha shook his head.

-“Let’s stop apologising and respecting each other’s differences of opinions?”
+“Let’s stop apologising and respecting each other’s differences of opinion?”
 He suggested, “Neither of us is wrong, Som.”

 “That works for me.”
 He nodded as Aniruddha patted his back.

-Truth be said, Aniruddha didn’t expect that.
+Truth be told, Aniruddha didn’t expect that.
 Neither did he expect Bondita to go behind his back and apologise to the Mukhopadhyays.
-He didn’t know for sure what she said or did but he was sure that Bondita must have somehow convinced them and that came with a price.
+He didn’t know for sure what she said or did, but he was sure that Bondita must have somehow convinced them and that came with a price.
 He was a little upset at her not talking to him about it.

-Bondita couldn’t tell why for the whole of Saptami and Ashtami he ignored her.
-He was busy with Nikhil, sharing a room with Batuk as more guests arrived and Bondita couldn’t help but wonder what she did to upset him.
+Bondita couldn’t tell why for the whole of Saptami and Ashtami, he ignored her.
+He was busy with Nikhil, sharing a room with Batuk as more guests arrived, and Bondita couldn’t help but wonder what she did to upset him.
 Navami nights were always attached to a melancholy feeling.
-For once Ashapurna and Sampoorna were relieved that the frenzy was over.
+For once, Ashapurna and Sampoorna were relieved that the frenzy was over.
 They chatted over some paan and books about how everyone seemed to be giving them free maternity advice.
-Malati and Bina had taken over the kitchen leaving Bondita at last in her room, with a book in hand.
-The men chatted over politics over cups of tea.
+Malati and Bina had taken over the kitchen, leaving Bondita at last in her room, with a book in hand.
+The men chatted about politics over cups of tea.
 The women gathered in the Thakur Dalan in groups to gossip.
 Bondita kept down the book and wondered, Where is Barrister Babu?

 “Why will I go up to the roof, Batuk?”
 Aniruddha was annoyed as his younger brother persuaded him.
 “It is dark, I can see the kash bon in the morning.”